WJXT: News operation

 WJXT presently broadcasts 59 hours of locally produced newscasts each week (with 10 hours each weekday, 5 1/2 hours on Saturdays and 3 1/2 hours on Sundays); in regards to the number of hours devoted to local news programming, it is the third-highest newscast output among Florida's television stations, behind Fox stations WTVT in Tampa and WSVN in Miami (which respectively broadcast 72 1/2 and 63 1/2 hours of newscasts each week).

 Because of the ownership structure of the Jacksonville market's Big Four network affiliates, WJXT is the only television station in the market whose news department operates independently of the other local stations (WTLV and WJXX have jointly produced their newscasts since WTLV owner Gannett's 2000 purchase of WJXX and the resulting consolidation of their news departments, and WAWS transferred production duties of its news department to SSA partner WTEV following that station's 2002 affiliation switch to CBS).

 Channel 4 used the Eyewitness News format for its newscasts for 38 years from 1967 to 2005, when its newscasts were retitled as Channel 4 News.
 From 1997 until the station became independent in 2002, WJXT identified as News Channel 4 for general branding purposes, while the Eyewitness News title continued in use for its newscasts.
 This made for some rather verbose station announcements ("From WJXT News Channel 4 ... this is Eyewitness News").
-Since 2014, it has been known as News 4 Jax, a nod to its longtime Website URL.
+Since 2014, it has been known as News 4 Jax, a nod to its longtime website URL.

 WJXT has been the dominant news station in Jacksonville for almost half a century, a status it has retained even as an independent.
 This is in part because many of its personalities have been at the station for ten years or more, unusual given that Jacksonville has always been a medium-sized market.
-Its evening news team of anchors Tom Wills and Deborah Gianoulis, chief meteorologist George Winterling and sports director Sam Kouvaris were together for 22 years from 1981 until Gianoulis' retirement in 2003 – one of the longest-running anchor teams in the nation at the time.
+Its evening news team of anchors Tom Wills and Deborah Gianoulis, chief meteorologist George Winterling and sports director Sam Kouvaris were together for 22 years from 1981 until Gianoulis's retirement in 2003 – one of the longest-running anchor teams in the nation at the time.
 Upon losing its CBS affiliation, channel 4 rebranded as a news-intensive independent station.
 Following the example of a number of former Big Three affiliates that switched to Fox in the 1990s, it maintains a news schedule similar to its latter days as a CBS affiliate.
 It retained all existing newscasts, while tacking two additional hours onto its weekday morning program and adding a 6:30 p.m. newscast on weeknights (the former two replacing The Early Show and the CBS Evening News) and a 10 p.m. newscast seven nights a week (airing for an hour on weeknights and a half-hour on weekends).